crossterm-rs/crossterm/README.md

 ## Getting Started

-This documentation is only for the newest version of crossterm.
-See the [Upgrade manual for more info](https://github.com/TimonPost/crossterm/blob/development/UPGRADE%20Manual)
+This documentation is only for crossterm version `0.2.1` check the [Upgrade manual](https://github.com/TimonPost/crossterm/blob/development/UPGRADE%20Manual) for more info

 Add the crossterm package to your `Cargo.toml` file.